algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 > `string` | defaults to `"autocomplete-0"` (incremented for each instance)

-An ID for the autocomplete.
-This is necessary to create accessible attributes.
+An ID for the autocomplete to create accessible attributes.

 ### `onStateChange`